 When this evidence is centralized, review cycles shorten dramatically.
 Instead of debating incomplete snapshots, teams evaluate the same living record of model behavior, policy adherence, and intervention history.
 This reduces escalation noise and turns governance into an enabling function.

-From Pilot Success to Portfolio Governance
+From Pilot to Portfolio: Reusable Governance Primitives

 Many AI programs fail at the portfolio stage.
 A pilot works, then each new use case is implemented differently, creating fragmented controls and inconsistent quality.
 To avoid this, we define reusable governance primitives: model registration standards, policy templates, incident taxonomies, and release criteria.
 New initiatives inherit these defaults and adapt where needed.